pahud/aws-cdk-examples/typescript/mongodb-atlas/API.md

 # Create the Cluster with VPC Peering

-Now, Let's deploy `mongodb-demo-stack` that creates the cluster with the `AtlasCluster` construct.
+Now, Let's deploy `mongodb-demo-stack` that creates a replicaSet cluster and a serverless instance with the `AtlasCluster` construct.
 What happens when you deploy the Demo stack:

 1. A new `Project` will be created.
 2. A new `DatabaseUser` will be created.
 3. A new `Cluster` will be created.
+4. A new `ServerlessInstance` will be created.
-4. A new `NetworkContainer` will be created.
+5. A new `NetworkContainer` will be created.
-5. A new `NetworkPeering` will be created.
+6. A new `NetworkPeering` will be created.
-6. A custom resource `Custom::VpcPeeringHandler` will automatically accept the VPC peering request from MongoDB Atlas.
+7. A custom resource `Custom::VpcPeeringHandler` will automatically accept the VPC peering request from MongoDB Atlas.

 On creation complete, the VPC peering will be established without any manual approval.